general - aquatic organismsReading time:

 Life began in water and a great many vital phenomena still take place in that medium, not only in the sea, the original medium but also in rivers, streams, natural lakes, reservoirs, ponds and even in groundwater, on ice, in hydrothermal springs...

-A great many of these phenomena have their uses: thus, self-purification leads to the mineralization, especially by the bacterial method, of the mass of organic components created by photosynthesis or generated by human activity, ensuring that elementary mineral nutrients are regenerated and re-injected into the vital cycles (see natural water).
+A great many of these phenomena have their uses: thus, self-purification leads to the mineralisation, especially through the bacterial action, of the mass of organic compoundts created by photosynthesis or generated by human activity, ensuring that elementary mineral nutrients are regenerated and re-injected into the vital cycles (see natural water).

-Similarly, the treatment and biological purification of water are applications that have been created as the result of Man’s «domestication» of aquatic micro-organisms.
+Similarly, the biological water and wastewater treatments are applications that have been created as the result of Man’s “domestication” of aquatic micro-organisms.

 Conversely, life forms found in water can have an adverse effect on Man or on the aquatic environment when they are there in excess (accelerated eutrophication phenomena).
-In the natural environment, micro-organisms can emit compounds that are difficult to remove and that endow the water with strong earthy, silt or mouldy tastes ….
-When these micro-organisms attack the walls of pipelines, they can lead to turbid and red water phenomena (iron bacteria).
-Finally, they can jeopardize consumer health through their very nature (pathogenic micro-organisms) or through their metabolites (algae toxins).
+In the natural environment, micro-organisms can emit compounds that are difficult to remove and that endow the water with strong earthy, muddy or musty tastes… When these micro-organisms attack the walls of pipelines, they can lead to turbid and red water phenomena (iron bacteria).
+Finally, they can jeopardise consumer health through their very nature (pathogenic micro-organisms) or through their metabolites (algae toxins).

 This chapter more specifically addresses the subject of freshwater biology; after a recap of the classification system normally adopted for these organisms, it details the main elements applicable to their presence and the role played by these organisms, and especially those that are responsible for waterborne disease or for UWW treatment; this chapter also provides a few simplified identification keys.
 However, despite these keys, the reader should still refer to specialist documentation for an accurate description.